ARTICLE

 image

-Public safety agencies, such as fire departments, often use the California Swing approach, wherein employees work 24-hour shifts every other day for five consecutive days.
+Public safety agencies like fire departments sometimes use the California swing approach.
+In this shift schedule, employees work 24-hour shifts every other day for 5 consecutive days.
 After the fifth day, workers have four days off.
-The pattern provides adequate rest time between shifts for firefighters and other employees who work highly demanding jobs.

 5 on/2 off, 5 on/3 off